dionkb/StudyBuddy/README.md

   ### License
   MIT License: For more information,  <a href="https://opensource.org/license/mit/">click here</a>
-  See also: LICENSE.md file located within directory (if applicable)
+  See also: LICENSE.md file located within directory

   ### Acknowledgements
-  N/A
+  TomTom API - Used for a map to display locations to a user

   ### Tests
   N/A